Filmaholics/cinopsis/README.md

 ## Complete So Far

 The GitHub organization and respective repositories for the deployment and the code in general have been created, as well as the landing page, signup and login pages for the [website application](http://143.244.158.228/).
 The website now has a profile page and a movie reviews page.
-More functionality for these pages will be added in the future.
+The application now has a working add a movie button for admin and a working profile page.
+The sign up page was also updated to allow users to enter more information for their profile.

 ![ci-badge](https://github.com/ics-software-engineering/meteor-application-template-react/workflows/ci-meteor-application-template-react/badge.svg)